1973 Durban strikes

 The 1973 Durban strikes which were part of the wider Durban Moment, were a series of labour disputes and worker-led demonstrations held in Durban in 1973.
 African workers across various sectors deliberately withheld their labour in an attempt to demand higher wages and better working conditions.
 Beginning on 9 January 1973, mass strikes broke out in Durban and continued for three months until the end of March.
 The strikes involved roughly 60 000 African workers and impacted more than 100 firms.
 The highest number of strikes occurred on the outskirts of Durban in textile, metal and chemical plants.
 Although the number of strikes declined after March, 100 000 African and Indian workers were reported to have taken some form of industrial action by the end of 1973.

 The 1973 Durban strikes were seen as a form of "mass civil disobedience" as it was illegal for black Africans, under the Native Labour (Settlement of Disputes) Act, 1953 to strike in South Africa during this time.
-The 1973 Durban strikes were significant as they contributed to the formation of the Congress of South African Trade Unions (COSATU) in 1985 and the growth of South Africa's anti-apartheid trade union movement.
+The 1973 Durban strikes were significant as they contributed to the formation of the Federation of South African Trade Unions in 1979 and then the Congress of South African Trade Unions (COSATU) in 1985 and the growth of South Africa's anti-apartheid trade union movement which played a central role in the struggle for the democratisation of society.

 Background

-Wages and Working Conditions (early 1970s)
+Wages and working conditions (early 1970s)

 In 1970, approximately 80 percent of jobs within South Africa's private sector paid black African workers below the poverty datum line which was set at R18 per week in Durban.
 This, combined with rising inflationary pressures, made it difficult for black African workers to earn a subsistence income.
 The common consensus amongst state officials, employers and the National Development and Management Fund (NDMF) was that black African workers needed to increase productivity before they could be granted higher wages.